 AH, so that the IKE peers can negotiate the keys for the secure

 If you are not certain of what the IKE peers support, add

 multiple algorithms in the order of most-to-least secure as follows;

 the peers negotiate the strongest supported algorithm to establish

 VM-Series firewall doesn’t support this option),

-and encryption algorithms the peer can support.
-For the authentication
+authentication and encryption algorithms the peer can support.
+For